awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

 # Running an automation manually<a name="automation-working-executing-manually"></a>

-The following procedures describe how to use the AWS Systems Manager console and AWS Command Line Interface \(AWS CLI\) to run a Systems Manager Automation workflow using the manual execution mode\.
+The following procedures describe how to use the AWS Systems Manager console and AWS Command Line Interface \(AWS CLI\) to run an automation using the manual execution mode\.
 By using the manual execution mode, the automation starts in a *Waiting* status and pauses in the *Waiting* status between each step\.
-This allows you to control when the workflow proceeds, which is useful if you need to review the result of a step before continuing\.
+This allows you to control when the automation proceeds, which is useful if you need to review the result of a step before continuing\.

-The workflow runs in the context of the current AWS Identity and Access Management \(IAM\) user\.
-This means that you don't need to configure additional IAM permissions as long as you have permission to run the Automation document, and any actions called by the document\.
+The automation runs in the context of the current AWS Identity and Access Management \(IAM\) user\.
+This means that you don't need to configure additional IAM permissions as long as you have permission to use the runbook, and any actions called by the runbook\.
 If you have administrator permissions in IAM, then you already have permission to run this automation\.

 **Note**
 For information about how to run an automation that uses an IAM service role or more advanced forms of delegated administration, see [Running automations by using different security models](automation-walk-security.md)\.